F6347/GorillaTagModTemplateNewtilla/readme.md

+# WARNING!
+THIS IS NOT MINE!

+This is fully made by Graic, I just modified a few things.

 # Gorilla Tag Mod Template

 .NET Project Template for PCVR Gorilla Tag Mods

 ## Usage

-To install the template, run
+To install the template, run `addToVS.cmd` in the `src` folder
-`dotnet new --install Graic.Template.GorillaTagModTemplate.nuspec` from the command line.
-The template can be used from the command line by running `dotnet new gtmod -A [Authorname]`.
-Command line help for the template can be found by running `dotnet new gtmod -h`.

 To enable the template to be used in Visual Studio, open Visual Studio without code and navigate to `Tools/Options/Environment/Preview Features`.
 Make sure that "Show all .NET Core Templates in the New Project Dialog" is checked.